 Kershaw pitches Dodgers past Strasburg, Nationals 2-1

-Washington Nationals starting pitcher Stephen Strasburg throws to the plate during the first inning of a baseball game against the Los Angeles Dodgers, Wednesday, June 7, 2017, in Los Angeles.
-Washington Nationals starting pitcher Stephen Strasburg throws to the plate during the first inning of a baseball game against the Los Angeles Dodgers, Wednesday, June 7, 2017, in Los Angeles.
+Los Angeles Dodgers starting pitcher Clayton Kershaw throws to the plate during the second inning of a baseball game against the Washington Nationals, Wednesday, June 7, 2017, in Los Angeles.
+Los Angeles Dodgers starting pitcher Clayton Kershaw throws to the plate during the second inning of a baseball game against the Washington Nationals, Wednesday, June 7, 2017, in Los Angeles.

 Add your comments below